-In this step in the workflow of onboarding a Horizon pod to Horizon Cloud, you run the
+In this step in the workflow of onboarding a Horizon pod to Horizon Control Plane services, you run the

 precheck.sh diagnostic tool to validate that the pod and Horizon Cloud Connector are both ready for the pairing process.
-By first running the diagnostics and remediating any blocking issues found in system components and configurations, you can maximize your chances of success when pairing the pod with Horizon Cloud.
+By first running the diagnostics and remediating any blocking issues found in system components and configurations, you can maximize your chances of success with the pairing process.

 precheck.shdiagnostic tool is only available for Horizon Cloud Connector 1.6 or later.
 If you have downloaded and deployed Horizon Cloud Connector 1.5 or earlier, disregard the following procedure and proceed directly to Complete Pairing the Horizon Pod with Horizon Cloud Using the Horizon Cloud Connector Configuration Portal.

-precheck.shdiagnostic tool validates the health of the services and components that are required to pair your Horizon pod successfully with Horizon Cloud.
+precheck.shdiagnostic tool validates the health of the services and components that are required to pair the control plane with your Horizon pod successfully.
 In addition, the tool checks whether:

 - The configurations related to certificates and proxy settings are correct.

-- Connectivity with Horizon Cloud and Connection Server can be established.
+- Connectivity of Horizon Cloud Connector with the control plane and with Horizon Connection Server can be established.

 - Any SSL-related issues exist for Horizon Cloud Connector.